-- MySQL Edition (required): Select the applicable option: MySQL Standard/Community, MySQL Enterprise Backup, or MariaDB Server.
-The version that you are using determines which options are modifiable on this dialog box. - Username and Password (required): Enter the user name and password.
-Use an account that allows sufficient rights to read and write to the tables in the MySQL Instance's database that is to be targeted for backup and restore, for example, an account with administrator privileges. - i IMPORTANT: NetVault Backup references Username and Password values each time it attempts to access the MySQL database for a selected instance, that is, for both backups and restores.
-If either of these values is changed for the MySQL Instance, it must be updated in these fields; otherwise, NetVault Backup cannot access the instance and job requests fail. - MySQL Base Directory (required): Enter the complete path to the base directory where the MySQL program files reside. - Windows-based Server: To locate the directory on Windows, query the Windows Registry for the "Location" value. - Linux-or UNIX-based Server: With a default installation of MySQL, the directory is located as follows:
+- $\,\,^{\scriptscriptstyle \odot}\,\,$ SELECT, RELOAD, PROCESS, LOCK TABLES, and BINLOG MONITOR CREATE, INSERT ON mysql. - i IMPORTANT: Additional privileges could be required depending on backup contents, and backup method.
+Refer to MySQL Server Documentation and MariaDB Server Documentation for a complete list of requirements and privileges. - i IMPORTANT: NetVault references Username and Password values each time it attempts to access the MySQL database for a selected instance, that is, for both backups and restores.
+If either of these values is changed for the MySQL Instance, it must be updated in these fields; otherwise, NetVault cannot access the instance and job requests fail. - MySQL Base Directory (required): Enter the complete path to the base directory where the MySQL program files reside. - Windows-based Server: To locate the directory on Windows, query the Windows Registry for the "Location" value. - Linux-or UNIX-based Server: With a default installation of MySQL, the directory is located as follows: - "/var/lib/mysql" - MySQL Bin Directory: Enter the complete path to the directory that contains the MySQL executable files on the MySQL Server.
+By default, the directory is as follows: - Linux- or UNIX-based Server:

-"/var/lib/mysql"

-- MySQL Bin Directory: Enter the complete path to the directory that contains the MySQL executable files on the MySQL Server.
-By default, the directory is as follows:

-- Linux- or UNIX-based Server:

-- "<MySQLbaseDirectory>/bin"
+"<MySQLbaseDirectory>/bin"

-- Windows-based Server: